khulnasoft/khulnasoft/doc/admin/observability/opentelemetry.md

 Refer to the [`jaeger` exporter documentation](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/jaegerexporter/README.md) for all options.

-Most Sourcegraph deployment methods still ship with an opt-in Jaeger instance—to set this up, follow the relevant deployment guides, which will also set up the appropriate configuration for you:
+Most Khulnasoft deployment methods still ship with an opt-in Jaeger instance—to set this up, follow the relevant deployment guides, which will also set up the appropriate configuration for you:

 - [Kubernetes with Kustomize](../deploy/kubernetes/configure.md#deploy-opentelemetry-collector-with-jaeger-as-tracing-backend)
 - [Kubernetes with Helm](../deploy/kubernetes/helm.md#enable-the-bundled-jaeger-deployment)
 - [Docker Compose](../deploy/docker-compose/operations.md#enable-the-bundled-jaeger-deployment)

-If you wish to do additional configuration or connect to your own Jaeger instance, the deployed Collector image is bundled with a [basic configuration with Jaeger exporting](https://sourcegraph.com/github.com/khulnasoft/khulnasoft/-/blob/docker-images/opentelemetry-collector/configs/jaeger.yaml).
+If you wish to do additional configuration or connect to your own Jaeger instance, the deployed Collector image is bundled with a [basic configuration with Jaeger exporting](https://khulnasoft.com/github.com/khulnasoft/khulnasoft/-/blob/docker-images/opentelemetry-collector/configs/jaeger.yaml).
 If this configuration serves your needs, you do not have to provide a separate config—the Collector startup command can be set to `/bin/otelcol-sourcegraph --config=/etc/otel-collector/configs/jaeger.yaml`.
 Note that this requires the environment variable `$JAEGER_HOST` to be set on the Collector instance (i.e. the container in Kubernetes or Docker Compose):

 ```yaml